reactjs/translations.react.dev/PROGRESS.template.md

 Before contributing, read the glossary and style guide (once they exist) to understand how to translate various technical and React-specific terms.

 Please be prompt with your translations!
-If you find find that you can't commit any more, let the maintainers know so they can assign the page to someone else.
+If you find that you can't commit anymore, let the maintainers know so they can assign the page to someone else.

 ## For Maintainers